Chain of Desire: Plot

 A series of unrelated amorous lovers are connected by a chain of desire.
 It begins when a woman named Alma flees from a would-be lover.
-She runs into a church, where she meets a man named Jesus and they eventually make love.
+She runs into a church, where she meets a man named Jesus and they eventually have sex.

-Jesus goes home to wife Isa and they make love.
+Jesus goes home to wife Isa and they have sex.
 Isa leaves for an appointment with Dr. Buckley, with whom she is having an affair.
 Buckley then visits Linda, a dominatrix.
 Linda goes home to husband Hubert, a television commentator.
 Hubert has sex without her knowledge with a male teen, Keith.

 Keith is introduced to exotic dancer Diana, who then has a fling with a much older artist, Mel.
 He goes home to an angry wife, Cleo.
 And that night, all of these people end up at a nightclub where Alma is performing.
 Alma has just learned that the lover she fled has been diagnosed with AIDS.